 For a copy of our Prayer Ministry guidelines CLICK HERE

 Prayer ministry is also offered at the Taize services.

 Prayer Board: we have a board in the foyer where we display topics for prayer.
 Topics include national and international issues, local concerns and church related activities.
 The Prayer Board, which is changed every few weeks, has encouraged prayer for a wide variety of topics including world leaders, Christians living in countries where it is difficult being Christian (using material from Open Doors and Christian Solidarity Worldwide), the local Food Bank, St Mark’s Primary school and church related activities such as Alpha, the Ministry Teams and Parish visiting.
 It is hoped that as people enter the Church they will see what is on the prayer board and be prompted to pray during the week.

 We also regularly pray for missions and societies that we support such as Christian Aid, Mission to Seamen and our Deanery link Kinkiizi in Uganda.

-Prayer Intentions: every month in the St Mark’s Parish Magazine we produce a list of items to pray for.
-Various members of the Church write these so they cover a wide range of topics some already mentioned above but also things of a broader nature such as the elderly in our society, parents and parenting skills, Churches in particular countries and specific dates or anniversaries such as holocaust memorial day, William Wilberforce, All Saints’ Day.
+We produce a list of items to pray for.
+Various members of the Church write these so they cover a wide range of topics some already mentioned above but also things of a broader nature such as the elderly in our society, parents and parenting skills, Churches in particular countries and specific dates or anniversaries such as holocaust memorial day, William Wilberforce and All Saints’ Day.